XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/events.md

 ## [UxrGrabbableObjectComponent](/docs/programming-guide/manipulation/uxrgrabbableobjectcomponent) Events

-The base `UxrGrabbableObjectComponent` class can be used as a foundation to implement manipulation logic in a convenient way.
-Instead of subscribing and unsubscribing to events, you simply override methods.
+The base `UxrGrabbableObjectComponent` class provides a convenient way to implement manipulation logic by overriding methods instead of manually subscribing to events.

+Components created this way automatically process events for the `UxrGrabbableObject` in the same GameObject.
+Inheriting from this class has several benefits:
+- Less code is needed, resulting in more compact and readable components.
+- It ultimately derives from `UxrComponent`, which adds a lot of functionality automatically.
+More [here](/docs/programming-guide/architecture/uxrcomponent) and [here](/docs/programming-guide/state-serialization-and-synchronization/introduction).

 Here is an example that processes Grabbed and Released events:
 ```c#